 The body has mechanisms to protect the lungs from infection.
 Individuals are frequently exposed to bacteria and viruses that can cause pneumonia, but a body normally prevents most of these organisms from invading and overwhelming the airways.

 Bacterial pneumonia: The bacteria Streptococcus pneumoniae, also called pneumococcal pneumonia, is the most common cause of bacterial pneumonia acquired outside of hospitals (also called community-acquired pneumonia).
 Pneumonia bacteria are present in some healthy throats.
 The bacteria can multiply and cause serious damage to a healthy individual's lungs, bloodstream, and brain as well, as other parts of the body.
 If the immune system is weakened, individuals are especially susceptible to pneumonia.
 Pneumococcal pneumonia accounts for 25-35% of all community-acquired pneumonia.
-With an estimated 40,000 deaths yearly, this can be a serious form of pneumonia.
+With an estimated 6,000 deaths in the United States yearly, this can be a serious form of pneumonia.
 Another bacteria, Haemophilus influenzae or H. influenza, can also cause pneumonia.

 Bacterial pneumonia can also be considered hospital-acquired pneumonia.
 Hospital-acquired pneumonia develops at least 48 hours after hospitalization.
 The most common causes are bacteria such as Staphylococcus aureus.

-Half of all pneumonias are believed to be caused by viruses.
+According to the American Lung Association, about half of all pneumonias are believed to be caused by viruses.
 More and more viruses are being identified as the cause of respiratory infection, and though most attack the upper respiratory tract, some produce pneumonia, especially in children.
 Most of these pneumonias are not serious and last a short time.

 Infection with the influenza virus may be severe, but the likelihood of death is rare.
 The virus invades the lungs and multiplies, but there are almost no physical signs of lung tissue becoming filled with fluid.
 It finds many of its victims among those who have pre-existing heart or lung disease or are pregnant.